alukosdev/ccsp/reference/glossary.md

 The application has been approved by management.
 ==- Application Certification
 The application meets technical requirements.
+==- Asset
+Anything of value to a company.
 ==- Attributes
 Attributes are facets of an identity.
 Attributes can be relatively static (like an organizational unit) or highly dynamic (IP address, device being used, if the user authenticated with MFA, location, etc.).
 ==- Auditability